-Overnight snow great news for skiers and snowboarders to celebrate the New Year
+Overnight snow great news for skiers and snowboarders to celebrate New Year's

-Another 10 to 12 inches of snow fell overnight in the northern Cascades from a fast moving weather system that left plenty of untracked powder for skiers and snowboarders.
+Another 10 to 12 inches of snow fell overnight in the northern Cascades from a fast-moving weather system that left plenty of untracked powder for skiers and snowboarders.

-Be sure to pack along a pair of sunglasses and dress warm due to steady cold temperatures due to a brief drying trend from Friday and early Saturday.
+Be sure to pack along a pair of sunglasses and dress warmly for steady cold temperatures, with a brief drying trend from Friday into early Saturday.

-However, late Saturday the snow level will drop dramatically and look for increasing clouds as a cold front pushes into the region that should bring 2 to 8 inches of snow in the Cascades.
-Then look for a cold, dry high pressure weather pattern to dominate through Thursday.
+Late Saturday the snow level is expected to drop dramatically.
+Look for increasing clouds as a cold front pushes into the region, bringing 2 to 8 inches of more snow in the Cascades.
+Then look for a cold, dry high-pressure weather pattern to dominate through Thursday.

-Snowfall totals through early New Year’s Day are 2 to 4 inches at Mount Baker; 4 to 7 inches at Stevens Pass; 5 to 8 inches at Alpental at the Summit at Snoqualmie; 5 to 8 inches at Crystal Mountain; and 2 to 4 inches at White Pass.
+Expected snowfall totals through early New Year’s Day are 2 to 4 inches at Mount Baker; 4 to 7 inches at Stevens Pass; 5 to 8 inches at Alpental at the Summit at Snoqualmie; 5 to 8 inches at Crystal Mountain; and 2 to 4 inches at White Pass.

 Most Read Stories